dd32/td-gh-ex/readme.txt

 ============

 1. Extract shipyard.zip and upload the theme folder via FTP to your wp-content/themes/ directory, or login into WordPress Dashboard > Appearance > Install Themes.
-2. Go to your WordPress Admin Dashboard > Appearance > Themes and select this theme to activate.
+2. Go to your WordPress Dashboard > Appearance > Themes and select this theme to activate.
 3. Once activated, you're ready to use it.